ViLaverSoftware/VLS/Event/EVENT.md

  * Subscribe with free, member and lambda callback function
  * Multiple subscribers
  * Smart unsubscription
- * Interface for dependency injection and mock support
+ * Interface for dependency injection and mock testing support
- * Queued function callbacks
+ * Add callback function execution to event loop

 for more information see the [home page](http://www.vilaversoftware.dk/#/eventModule)